-Voted to place the control of the property currently known as the Mudgett Orchard under the care and control of the Conservation Commission.
+To see if the town will vote place the control of the property currently know as the Mudgett Orchard under the care and control of the Conservation Commission.
 There are two parcels known as 38 and 40 Swett Hill Road totaling 15.25 Acres.
 The meets and bounds of the land parcels are shown in deed book 24745 page 345.
 Placing the land under Commission control would protect it under both article 97 of the Constitution of the Commonwealth and MGL Chapter 40 Section 8C.
 This would ensure permanent preservation as open space.